Aspect-oriented programming: Inter-type declarations

 This code snippet adds the acceptVisitor method to the Point class.

-It is a requirement that any structural additions be compatible with the original class, so that clients of the existing class continue to operate, unless the AOP implementation can expect to control all clients at all times.
+Any structural additions are required to be compatible with the original class, so that clients of the existing class continue to operate, unless the AOP implementation can expect to control all clients at all times.

 Implementation

 AOP programs can affect other programs in two different ways, depending on the underlying languages and environments: